 “An academic discipline is a good place to start,” says Platt, who began as a literary scholar but has also used methods from history and cultural anthropology to approach regional studies.
 “Disciplines allow us to make sense of things in coherent ways.
 Disciplines keep you honest with regard to the kinds of methods and modes of argumentation that you bring towards topics, the kinds of evidence that are admissible and also the kinds of expertise that is necessary for dealing with different kinds of evidence.

-In GLBS 3800: Putin's Russia, Platt and Brinley incorporate a wide variety of media—novels, films, print and televised journalism, and architecture—and a range of academic tools to analyze the material.
+In GLBS 3800: Portraits of Contemporary Russia: Politics, Culture, and Conflict, Platt and Brinley incorporate a wide variety of media—novels, films, print and televised journalism, and architecture—and a range of academic tools to analyze the material.
 “We’re quite intentional about juxtaposing, for example, cultural works with media studies or with intellectual history, putting different perspectives up against each other, and then seeing what happens when students have an opportunity to talk about them,” says Brinley.
 “When you teach a multidisciplinary course, there's an additional responsibility to keep the sightlines clear for students, insofar as that's possible,” adds Platt.
 “We make a lot of effort to explain in this course that there are different disciplines that say things in different ways and make arguments in different ways.
 So it's both a multidisciplinary approach to the study of the recent past and the contemporary situation in Russia, and also an attempt to introduce students to multidisciplinary studies itself.”